 This past month we’ve been working on a secret project that’s being revealed…now!
 Guess what?
 We made a 6-episode cooking video series for you!
 It’s called the Summer Barbecue Series and it stars Alex and me with our friend, blogger and author Tessa from Handle the Heat.
-Alex, Tessa and I have been working hard to create six brand new summer recipes for you and the entire series is sponsored by Kroger as part of their #RedWhiteandBBQ summer resources.
+Alex, Tessa and I have been working hard to create six brand new summer recipes.
 Three of the recipes are our everyday healthy vegetarian recipes and three are Tessa’s baked perfection, each starring ingredients we found at our local Kroger.
-(More on the series below.)
-These Loaded Grilled Nachos are the first up in our series and man, are they good.
+These Grilled Loaded Nachos are the first up in our series and man, are they good.
 When Alex made them for me the first time, I was completely surprised with how flavorful they were.
 So without further ado, here’s the first video in our series: Loaded Grilled Nachos!

-Ready?
-Watch the video: how to make nachos on a grill!
+Watch: how to make nachos on a grill

 Why grilled nachos?